yasminesadat/Minion-Mania-Game/README.md

 # Minion Mania Game 🎮

-A 3D game inspired by Minion Rush, developed using **OpenGL in C** as part of the **DMET502 Computer Graphics, Winter 2024** course at the **German University in Cairo**.
+This 3D game, inspired by Minion Rush, was developed using **OpenGL in C** as part of the **DMET502 Computer Graphics, Winter 2024** course at the **German University in Cairo**.
 Guide your minion through exciting environments, collect rewards, and overcome challenges in this immersive game experience!

 ---